ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win-opencv/_index.md

 ---
-title: Build OpenCV applications on Windows on Arm
+title: Create OpenCV applications on Windows on Arm

 minutes_to_complete: 90

-who_is_this_for: This is an advanced topic for software developers who want to use OpenCV with Windows on Arm devices.
+who_is_this_for: This is an advanced topic for software developers who want to build and develop applications on Windows on Arm devices using OpenCV.

 learning_objectives:
     - Build the OpenCV library for Windows on Arm devices.